On the Optimal Reasoning Length for RL-Trained Language Models: Results

-Recent work by \citet{ghosal2025does} provides a theoretical framework for understanding non-monotonic length-performance relationships in reasoning models.
-They analyze a simplified one-dimensional model where the policy follows a Gaussian distribution $\pi(y|x) = \mathcal{N}(\mu_\pi, \sigma_\pi^2)$ and the reward function is $r(y) = \mathcal{N}(\mu_r, \sigma_r^2)$.
+To better understand the non-monotonic length--accuracy relationship observed in Section~\ref{sec:length-perf}, we analyze it through the variance-based framework of \citet{ghosal2025does}.
+They model the distribution over answers $y$ produced by a reasoning model for a question $x$ as a Gaussian $\pi(y \mid x) = \mathcal{N}(\mu_\pi, \sigma_\pi^2)$ centered at $\mu_\pi$ with variance $\sigma_\pi^2$.
+The reward function over answers is similarly approximated as $r(y) = \mathcal{N}(\mu_r, \sigma_r^2)$, centered at the correct answer $\mu_r$.
 Under this stylized model, the expected reward exhibits a non-monotonic relationship with policy variance $\sigma_\pi^2$: small increases in variance improve reward through better coverage of the reward peak, while excessive variance dilutes probability mass away from it.
-They empirically validate this by measuring the entropy of output distributions under test-time interventions such as appending ``Wait'' tokens, finding that entropy increases with extended thinking and correlates with performance degradation beyond an optimal point.

-We investigate whether a similar phenomenon explains the non-monotonic relationship observed in our post-RL policies.
-However, our setting differs from theirs in a crucial way.
-While \citet{ghosal2025does} analyze a fixed policy under test-time intervention, we compare different policies trained with varying length penalties.
-Since RL training updates the policy parameters, different training configurations can shift not only the variance but also the central tendency of the output distribution.
-We therefore extend their analysis, which uses entropy as the primary measure of dispersion, to separately quantify both aspects.

-Specifically, we distinguish two sources of error: the distribution may be centered on incorrect answers, or it may be spread across multiple answers.
-To quantify these, we compute three metrics from the sampled responses for each problem. \textbf{Mode accuracy} measures whether the most frequent answer is correct, capturing how far the distribution's center is from the correct answer. \textbf{Answer entropy} and \textbf{mode share} (the fraction of responses matching the mode) capture dispersion, measuring how spread out or concentrated the distribution is.
+They operationalize this dispersion empirically by measuring the entropy of the distribution over extracted answers.